Code-Institute-Submissions/weather-app-5p/README.md

 ```
 ### get_single_forecast(self, country, town, date)
 Gets the forecast for a specific date in the next 5 days.
-Gets the full forecast and then returns the date for the specific date, although after finishing coding for the project i found out there is a param for one of the endpoints that takes a single date, which would remove the need to get all the days
+Gets the full forecast and then returns the date for the specific date, although after finishing coding for the project I found out there is a param for one of the endpoints that takes a single date, which would remove the need to get all the days
 ```python
     def get_single_forecast(self, country, town, date):
         values = self.get_full_forecast(country, town)